Why “Moms for Liberty” Harms Libraries

 Outside groups pressure local boards with one-sided talking points that don’t reflect the full community.

-Our libraries should reflect the values of Garfield County residents, not the agenda of a national organization.
+Our libraries should reflect the values of all Garfield County residents, not the agenda of a national organization.

 Groups like Moms for Liberty don’t protect freedom, they take it away.
 Our libraries should empower families, not let outside groups decide what our kids can or cannot read.